leafOfTree/vim-vue-plugin/README.md

     Relative syntax plugins need to be installed if not provided by vim.

-- A builtin `foldexpr` foldmethod.
+- A built-in `foldexpr` foldmethod.

 - [emmet-vim][10] HTML/JavaScript/CSS/... filetype detection.